pedrocava/Recon/README.md

 * Optimal output for a single firm under perfect competition
 * Walrasian Auctions and primitive forms of Computable General Equilibrium

+# What we're aiming for in the long run

+Right now ``Recon`` is just a small group of relatively simple functions.
+There's a lot to be made before version 1.0, but here's a taste of what's planned for it:

+* Classes representing economic entities such as consumers, firms and markets.
+* Methods for handling these classes and solving models with them
+* Rich variety of functions for visualization and comparative statics

 # Citation

 To cite package ‘Recon’ in publications use: